Code-Institute-Submissions/oksanaokhten-green-feet_MayResub/README.md

 ### **Further Testing**
 - Many tests were done on Google Chrome, inspecting how the site looks on various devises: desktop, laptop, iPad and the range of mobile phones.
 - Google Maps were tested to be visible on the site and have the clickable markers.
 - Some tests were done on EmailJS to be sure that messages from Contact Form go to my e-mail.
+Feedback from Contact Form was implemented.
+- A Dark Theme of website was tested to be sure that section's background, text colour and colour of buttons are changed.
+- Input was tested in charity.js, alarm was set if its smaller then 1.
+- In footer, two buttons were tested for right action- one to write data&time, second to close it.
 - My friend helps to review the site and documentation to point out any grammar and user experience issues.
 ### **Known Bugs**
 - On my Galaxy S10 Hero-image is jumps (getting a little bigger) when I start scrolling the page.